siriscmv/invite-management-docs/commands/config.md

 {% endtabs %}

 {% hint style="warning" %}
 Please use the [#set-as-template](config.md#set-as-template "mention") command for setting up join / leave message templates.
-It is much easier to use and also supports multi-line input.
+It is much easier to use and also supports multi-line input, embeds, and URL buttons!
 {% endhint %}

 ## `reset`